nsrr/heartbeat-documentation/pages/manuals/embletta-scoring-procedures/scoring-respiratory-events-and-process.md

 **Hypopnea (H) must be associated with a 3% desaturation** and characterized by either:

-* 50% reduction in a Nasal cannula or the respiratory SUM channel + 3%
+* 50% reduction in a Nasal cannula or the respiratory SUM channel + 3% desat
-* 50% reduction in either belt + 3%
+* 50% reduction in either belt + 3% desat
 * Discernable reduction or switch to paradox in a "reliable" airflow signal or either effort channels + 3% desat
 * When the airflow signal is unreliable ("choppy"), then obstructive events cannot be reliable scored.
 Then, they can be scored as hypopneas if they meet criteria.